kevinresol/exp-ecs/README.md

 # Macro-powered Entity-Component-System framework

-This is a Entity-Component-System game framework, inspired by the [Ash Framework](http://www.ashframework.org/)
+This is a Entity-Component-System framework, inspired by the [Ash Framework](http://www.ashframework.org/)
 Thanks to the Haxe macro system we are able to reduce boilerplate code and allow some optimizations.

+This is platform-agnostic, you can use it on any targets supported by Haxe (e.g. cpp, js, lua, etc)
+This is also game-framework-agnostic, you can use it with any game frameworks such as Kha, OpenFL, Heaps, etc.

 ## Elements of the framework